Kotlin Javascript Target: Use Kotlin in the Browser

 If you need to call Kotlin code from JavaScript it is also important to read the documentation for understanding how Kotlin types are translated in JavaScript.
 There are a couple of important things to notice:

-• There’s no 64 bit integer number in JavaScript, so kotlin.Long is not mapped to any JavaScript object, it depends on a class in the Kotlin runtime library.
+is not mapped to any JavaScript object, it depends on a class in the Kotlin runtime library. kotlin.Any

 In practical terms this means that if you need to work with JavaScript it may be better to create the data objects with JavaScript and then use it from Kotlin than viceversa.